jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - Automation of the installation process using a continuous delivery approach ensures reliably released software at any time and provides the ability to recover from disasters.

 **OPA**
- - Automated migration of packages from source to destination server(s).
+ - OPA is automated migration of packages from source to destination server(s).
- - Ability to create object migration from database and then trigger export from source Tririga.
+ - OPA has the ability to create object migration from database and then trigger export from source Tririga.
- - Export to destination servers and automatic installs are possible.
- - Multiple projects are manually reviewed, if needed, before import in destination server.
+ - Multiple projects can be manually reviewed, if needed, before import in destination server.
  - Updates to OPA are provided for each Tririga Application and Platform version update.

 **Fireball**